Key takeaways:

 Many normal variations can influence a PSA test score baseline.

 Weight can influence a PSA score as well.
-Studies have shown men without prostate cancer with a higher body mass index (BMI) have a lower PSA level.
+Studies have shown men without prostate cancer with a higher body mass index (BMI) have a lower PSA level6.
 This means someone who has a higher BMI probably has a lower baseline PSA level than someone with a normal range or low BMI.

 What Can Skew a PSA Test?